 Complaints filed with the Commission most often arise out of courtroom proceedings in front of trial judges of the General Court of Justice (superior court and district court judges).
 A single complaint may also allege misconduct by multiple judges, particularly in complaints against the appellate courts, where a single complaint may name every judge of the Court of Appeals or every justice of the Supreme Court.
-During 2021--as set forth in Table 5--district court judges were named in 353 complaints, superior court judges in 163 complaints, judges of the Court of Appeals in 10 complaints, and justices of the Supreme Court in 2 complaints.
-Only one complaint was received in 2021 against a Commissioner of the Industrial Commission, while Deputy Commissioners were named in 9 complaints.
+During 2022--as set forth in Table 5--district court judges were named in 329 complaints, superior court judges in 168 complaints, judges of the Court of Appeals in 18 complaints, and justices of the Supreme Court in 4 complaints.
+No complaints were received in 2022 against Commissioners of the Industrial Commission, while a Deputy Commissioner was named in only 1 complaint.